GautamPB/GautamPb/README.md

 ## Hi there, I'm Gautam👋

-### Hello, I am Gautam, pursuing B.Tech in Electronics and Communication Engineering at PES University.
+### Hello, I am Gautam, a frontend developer with a Bachelor's degree in Electronics and Communication

 <br />